Tertiary Student Rugby League World Cup

 The Tertiary Student Rugby League World Cup, also known as the University Rugby League World Cup, first took place in 1986 in New Zealand, when the then five test nations each entered a side in what was the first non-first grade World Cup hosted by the Rugby League International Federation.

 The value of the Tertiary level to Rugby League in terms of spreading the sport, particularly in countries like Great Britain, France and New Zealand, led to a World Cup being created as an incentive to help grow this level of the game.

 Since 1986, five more tournaments have been held, and sixteen nations have taken part.
-The benefits the tournament has provided to the sport cannot be doubted, with strong Tertiary competitions now existing in England, Wales, France, New Zealand, Australia, and new ones developing.
+The tournament has been followed by the establishment of tertiary rugby league competitions in England, Wales, France, New Zealand, and Australia, as well as new competitions in other regions.

-Whilst the 2008 tournament will not be the largest Tertiary Student Rugby League World Cup ever held, it will still play an important role in the game at this level, continuing to give a platform for players and nations to strive for.
+Although the 2008 tournament was not the largest, it provided a platform for players and nations to compete at the tertiary level.